agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step3.md

 ## Summary

 A new task was added to the shipyard file called `approval`.
-When it was time to action this task, Cloud Automation created and distributed a cloudevent of type `sh.keptn.event.approval.triggered`.
-The [approval service](https://github.com/keptn/keptn/tree/master/approval-service) is a Cloud Automation core microservice which listens for and actions this event.
+When it was time to action this task, Keptn created and distributed a cloudevent of type `sh.keptn.event.approval.triggered`.
+The [approval service](https://github.com/keptn/keptn/tree/master/approval-service) is a Keptn core microservice which listens for and actions this event.

 The `properties` block in the shipyard file tell the approval service that a manual approval is required regardless of the success / fail output of the preceding task.

-The `approval.finished` event will not be sent back to Cloud Automation until user input has been received and so the `je-deployment` task is not actioned until after a user clicks approve.
+The `approval.finished` event will not be sent back to keptn until user input has been received and so the `je-deployment` task is not actioned until after a user clicks approve.

 ----